 The Screen Options tab appears on most administrative pages and it allows you to control the elements that appear on the page.
 These are the elements that appear to you.
 When other people log in to the Dashboard, they will see the selections that they have chosen.

 Click the Screen Options tab and you’ll see a list of the administrative widgets that are available on that page.
 Each widget has a checkbox to control its display on that page.
 [Demonstrate checking and unchecking boxes].
-Different pages will have different selections and some pages, like the Editor, have a lot more than this.
-It is common for a screen to be missing information (for example, the post excerpt section is simply not showing.)
-This can be a frustrating experience and the screen options tab can be the solution.
+For example, the Screen Options tab on the Posts page lets you manage what is displayed in the table.
+You can determine which columns are displayed, how many rows the table has, and whether the display is in compact or extended view.

 The Help tab, also located directly below the dark grey admin bar, contains information about the current page [open Help].
 In this case, it gives you an overview, information about the left-hand navigation menu, how to control the page layout, and the content that you see on the page.
 Each page in the admin area will display relevant information under its Help tab.